systemd/mkosi/mkosi/resources/mkosi.md

   script is executed with the `build` argument and when the build script is executed.

-: The types and syntax of "package specifications" that are allowed depend on the package installer (e.g. `dnf` for `rpm`-based distros or `apt` for `deb`-based distros), but may include package names, package names with version and/or architecture, package name globs, paths to packages in the file system, package groups, and virtual provides, including file paths.
+: The types and syntax of *package specifications* that are allowed depend on the package installer (e.g. `dnf` for `rpm`-based distros or `apt` for `deb`-based distros), but may include package names, package names with version and/or architecture, package name globs, paths to packages in the file system, package groups, and virtual provides, including file paths.

-: Example: when using a distro that uses `dnf`,
+: Example: when using a distro that uses `dnf`, the following configuration would install the `meson` package (in the latest version), the 32-bit version of the `libfdisk-devel` package, all available packages that start with the `git-` prefix, a `systemd` rpm from the local file system, one of the packages that provides `/usr/bin/ld`, the packages in the *Development Tools* group, and the package that contains the `mypy` python module.

   ```
   Packages=meson